The Empire Strikes Back

 The epic saga continues as Luke Skywalker, in hopes of defeating the evil Galactic Empire, learns the ways of the Jedi from aging master Yoda.
 But Darth Vader is more determined than ever to capture Luke.
 Meanwhile, rebel leader Princess Leia, cocky Han Solo, Chewbacca, and droids C-3PO and R2-D2 are thrown into various stages of capture, betrayal and despair.

-The Dark Knight at 50% is as close to a dead heat as the platform produces.
-Every vote matters in this one.
-The extremes tell a clear story — 75% against Alien at one end, 33% against Aliens at the other.
+The Dark Knight is the nearest thing to a true rival at 47%.
+The margin is slim and the outcome still feels unsettled.
+The extremes tell a clear story — 67% against Alien at one end, 25% against The Godfather Part II at the other.

 #1